 The Five Tibetan Rites of Rejuvenation were brought to the West in the late 1930’s by a Westerner who went under the pseudonym of Colonel Bradford.
-The story of his experience and the instructions he received from the Tibetan Lamas were recorded by the writer Peter Kelder who published the original manuscript titled ‘The Eye of Revelation’ in 1939 (download it free here).
-This book was republished in 1985 under the name ‘Ancient Secret of the Fountain of Youth’.
+The story of his experience and the instructions he received from the Tibetan Lamas were recorded by the writer Peter Kelder who published the original manuscript title 'The Eye of Revelation' in 1939 (download free here).
+The book was republished in 1985 under the name ‘Ancient Secret of the Fountain of Youth’.

 I co-instructed with my teacher for a while (who taught the original method) and noticed a recurring pattern of people developing lower back and neck pain.
 This percentage was small in the first week or two of learning, but I had concerns for the long-term when they (& others) would be increasing their repetitions to twenty-one times each movement over a 10 week period.

 It is important now to describe the type of people who were attending our workshops.
 It will help you understand how important it was for me to work with other health practitioners to make the Rites safer & more achievable for our typical western lifestyle:

 - Most had never done yoga before, and were attracted to the Rites for their anti- aging, energy raising benefits.

 - Those who did practice yoga or other exercise were time poor and wanted something they could fit into their busy days.
 They wanted to fit in more exercise than they were currently able to.

 - Came to improve their flexibility (meaning they were not flexible to begin with)

 - Attended so they could strengthen their backs to reduce back ache or to rehabilitate after injury

 - Wanted something to help them feel more motivated and purposeful